-This is part of a series of blogs chronicling the experiences of 41 Global Master of Finance (GMF) dual degree students during their two week long immersion course in New York and Washington, DC.
+This is a series of blogs chronicling the experiences of 42 Global Master of Finance (GMF) dual degree students during their two week immersion course in New York and Washington, DC.
 Each blog will be written by a small subset of students during their experience.
 Names of speakers and presenters at firms are anonymous at the request of the firms and course organizers.